 6. Slowly

 Slowly is a digital pen-pal app.
-Message delivery is deliberately delayed based on the geographic distance between users — a letter to someone across the world takes days to "arrive."
-This enforced slowness creates uniquely thoughtful, reflective correspondence.
+Message delivery is deliberately delayed based on the geographic distance between users, so a letter to someone across the world takes days to "arrive."
+That enforced slowness suits written correspondence, but it is built around distant pen-pals rather than building local friendships, and replies can take days, so it does not help if you want connection that turns into seeing people in your own life.

-Core features: Delayed message delivery, pen-pal matching by interests, no real-time pressure whatsoever, international connections.
+Core features: Delayed message delivery, pen-pal matching by interests, international connections.

 Pricing: Free with optional stamps/premium features.